playjoa/Unity_PlayerPrefsExtensions/README.md

     void DoOtherThing()
     {
-        //Set starting values to bool, in this case, "OtherThing" default value will be false if(PlayerPrefsBool.GetBool("OtherThing", true))
+        //Set starting values to bool, in this case, "OtherThing" default value will be true if(PlayerPrefsBool.GetBool("OtherThing", true))
         {
             //OtherThing is True